-When selling items on your eBay listing, it’s important that what you’re selling looks good.
+When selling items on eBay, it’s important that what you’re selling looks good.
 People will generally be more trusting of a listing that looks professional, and will, by extension, want to pay more.
 But how do you get there?
-What kind of camera would you need?
+What kind of camera would you need for your eBay listings?

-You can start learning about cameras or take help of this article.
-Before writing this, we’ve did huge research, analyzed the features of multiple cameras and even tried our hands on product photography and after all of it, here are the 9 best options according to us.
+You can start learning about cameras or take the help of this article.
+Before writing this, I’ve done huge research, analyzed the features of multiple cameras and even tried our hands-on product photography and after all of it, here are the 9 best cameras to consider in 2022.

 Unless you’re shooting professionally, you don’t need a camera with fancy features.
 What will help, instead, is a focus on a good quality sensor and lens line-up, both of which will help you capture great images and frame your shot better.